Google Tag:

 • Use sandboxing technology to isolate and analyze any potential threats

-• Implement access controls to sensitive data, systems, and networks.
+• Implement access controls to sensitive data, systems, and networks

 Cybercriminals find and exploit zero-day vulnerabilities every day.
-It helps to stay vigilant and informed of any latest security measures required to protect against these threats.
+It helps to stay vigilant and informed of any latest security measures required to protect against these cyber threats.

 Insider Threats

-Employees, contractors, and other people with access to a computer system or network can cause a lot of harm to an organization.
+Employees, contractors, and other people with access to a computer system or network can cause a lot of harm and damage to an organization.
 These threats can be accidental or intentional and can take different forms – from damaging systems to leaking sensitive data.
 This threat is one of the most dangerous on this list because they are difficult to anticipate or detect.

+In addition to guarding against external cyber threat sources, organizations must be willing to carefully investigate in-house operations.
 To protect against insider threats, an organization can take these steps:

 • Implement access controls to sensitive systems and data